What is a landslide? Types, causes, effects & prevention

 - Repair of failed slopes

-A landslide is defined as the movement of a mass of earth, rock or debris down a slope.
-They are a type of “mass wasting” which is the name for any down-slope movement of soil and/or rock under the direct influence of gravity.
-This movement is caused by the self-weight of the material, under the force of gravity, and can take the form of falls, topples, sliding, spreading or flows (mudflows or waste flows).
+Landslides are a type of “mass wasting” which is the name for any down-slope movement of soil and/or rock under the direct influence of gravity.
+This movement of the landslide is caused by the self-weight of the material, under the force of gravity, and can take the form of falls, topples, sliding, spreading, or flows (mudflows or waste flows).

 Types of landslide movement

-Although landslides often have the same negative effects on their surroundings, there are many diverse types with varying sizes, shapes, movement speeds and characteristics.
-The four main types of landslides are:
+Although landslides often cause the same negative effects on their surroundings, there are many diverse types with varying sizes, shapes, movement speeds, and characteristics.
+Landslides are categorised by the type of movement involved, including falls, topples, slides and flows.

 As the name suggests, a topple is a type of landslide where the rock, earth or debris rotates forwards away from slope and literally topples downwards.
 Under normal circumstances, there will be an axis at or close to the bottom of the slope about which the rotation occurs.